-setup can be used to set up the given state object with the given command-line flags.
+setup can be used to set up the given state object with the given compilation parameters, each corresponding to the command-line flag of the same name. target should be either None for the default target or a string of any allowable target.

 If state is False, the global state object is used.